Skip to main content

 • Browser launch plugins apply target-specific hard reload strategies (Chromium/Firefox).

-• Structural entrypoint changes are treated more strictly than regular module edits.
+• Extension.js treats structural entrypoint changes more strictly than regular module edits.

 MV3 service worker lifecycle

-background.service_worker runs under the browser's service-worker lifecycle, not as a permanently alive process.
+background.service_worker runs under the browser’s service-worker lifecycle, not as a long-running process.
+That means:

 • in-memory state can disappear between events

-• long-running work should be designed around events, not process permanence
+• design long-running work around events, not process permanence

 • startup should stay small and predictable

-• important state should be rehydrated from storage or recomputed safely
+• your code should restore important state from storage or recompute it safely

 Use background.scripts only for MV2-style compatibility cases.
-For MV3-first extensions, treat the service worker as the source of truth for privileged orchestration.
+For MV3-first extensions, treat the service worker as the central coordinator for browser API calls and cross-context communication.

 Output behavior